decafcode/terraform-provider-podman/docs/resources/container.md

 Read-Only:

 - `mode` (Number) The numerical file mode to set on the file that holds the secret.
 HCL does not have any syntax for octal literals, so you may want to use Terraform's `parseint` function here (e.g. `parseint("400", 8)`).
 The default value is octal `0400` (i.e. 256 in decimal).

+<a id="nestedatt--uploads"></a>
+### Nested Schema for `uploads`

+Required:

+- `content` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The text or binary content to upload to the destination path (see `base64` attribute).
+This is a write-only attribute, so if you change this attribute then you will need to change the `contents_hash` attribute as well in order to trigger a re-upload.

+  Use Terraform's `file(...)` function to set this attribute from a local file.
+If you have set the `base64` attribute to `true` then you will need to use Terraform's `filebase64(...)` function instead.
+- `content_hash` (String) A hash of the value of `contents`.
+The actual hash algorithm does not matter as long as the hash changes every time the contents change.
+Changing the value of this attribute will trigger a re-upload of this file.
+- `path` (String) The absolute path of the file to create inside the container.

+Optional:

+- `base64` (Boolean) Set this flag to true to interpret the `contents` attribute as base64-encoded binary data.
+Otherwise the `contents` attribute will be stored into the target file as UTF-8 text.
+- `gid` (Number) The numerical group ID that will own the file that will be created.
+Defaults to 0 (root).
+Group names can not be specified here due to Podman API limitations.
+- `mode` (Number) The numerical file mode to set on the file that will be created.
+HCL does not have any syntax for octal literals, so you may want to use Terraform's `parseint` function here (e.g. `parseint("644", 8)`).
+The default value is octal `0644` (i.e. 420 in decimal).
+- `uid` (Number) The numerical user ID that will own the file that will be created.
+Defaults to 0 (root).
+User names can not be specified here due to Podman API limitations.

 <a id="nestedatt--user"></a>